Diagenesis

 After deposition, sediments are compacted as they are buried beneath successive layers of sediment and cemented by minerals that precipitate from solution.
-Grains of sediment, rock fragments and fossils can be replaced by other minerals (e.g., calcite, siderite, pyrite, marcasite...) during diagenesis.
+Grains of sediment, rock fragments and fossils can be replaced by other minerals (e.g. calcite, siderite, pyrite or marcasite) during diagenesis.
 Porosity usually decreases during diagenesis, except in rare cases such as dissolution of minerals and dolomitization.

 The study of diagenesis in rocks is used to understand the geologic history they have undergone and the nature and type of fluids that have circulated through them.
 From a commercial standpoint, such studies aid in assessing the likelihood of finding various economically viable mineral and hydrocarbon deposits.

 The process of diagenesis is also important in the decomposition of bone tissue.

 Role in anthropology and paleontology

 The term diagenesis, literally meaning "across generation", is extensively used in geology.
 However, this term has filtered into the field of anthropology, archaeology and paleontology to describe the changes and alterations that take place on skeletal (biological) material.
 Specifically, diagenesis "is the cumulative physical, chemical, and biological environment; these processes will modify an organic object's original chemical and/or structural properties and will govern its ultimate fate, in terms of preservation or destruction".
 In order to assess the potential impact of diagenesis on archaeological or fossil bones, many factors need to be assessed, beginning with elemental and mineralogical composition of bone and enveloping soil, as well as the local burial environment (geology, climatology, groundwater).

 The composite nature of bone, comprising one-third organic (mainly protein collagen) and two thirds mineral (calcium phosphate mostly in the form of hydroxyapatite) renders its diagenesis more complex.
 Alteration occurs at all scales from molecular loss and substitution, through crystallite reorganization, porosity, and microstructural changes, and in many cases, to the disintegration of the complete unit.
 Three general pathways of the diagenesis of bone have been identified: